2010 United States House of Representatives elections in Michigan: District 7

 The 7th district included Battle Creek and Jackson.
-The district's population was 88 percent white and 6 percent black (see Race and ethnicity in the United States Census); 89 percent were high school graduates and 22 percent had received a bachelor's degree or higher.
+The district's population was 88 percent white and 6 percent black (see Race and ethnicity in the United States census); 89 percent were high school graduates and 22 percent had received a bachelor's degree or higher.
 Its median income was $50,824.
 In the 2008 presidential election the district gave 52 percent of its vote to Democratic nominee Barack Obama and 46 percent to Republican Party nominee John McCain.
-In 2010 the district had a Cook Partisan Voting Index of R+2.

 Democrat Mark Schauer, who took office in 2009, was the incumbent.
 Schauer was elected in 2008 with 49 percent of the vote.
 In 2010, Schauer's opponent in the general election was Republican nominee Tim Walberg, a former U.S. Representative.
 U.S. Taxpayers Party nominee Scott Eugene Aughney, a sales and marketing agent in the food industry; write-in candidate Dan Davis; Libertarian Party nominee Greg Merle, an insurance salesman; and Green Party nominee Richard E. Wunsch, a taxi driver and bookstore owner, also ran.
 Davis, a former police officer, had intended to run as a Tea Party candidate in the general election but was removed from the ballot in August 2010.

 Schauer ran unopposed in the Democratic primary.
 Marvin Carlson, a businessman; and Iraq War veteran Brian Rooney also sought the Republican nomination.
 Mike Stahly also briefly ran in the Republican primary, but ended his campaign due to fundraising difficulties.
 Former U.S. Representative Joe Schwarz, a Republican, said in April 2009 that he would not run again.
 In a poll of the Republican primary, released by Inside Michigan Politics in July 2010, 48 percent of respondents supported Walberg while 16 percent favored Rooney and 30 percent were undecided.

 Schauer raised $3,255,382 and spent $3,261,651.
 Walberg raised $1,678,049 and spent $1,647,379.
 Aughney raised $723 and spent $715.
 Carlson raised $42,180 and spent $42,798.
 Rooney raised $777,205 and spent $767,104.